danielnaab/django-roesti/README.md

     integer_field_1 = models.IntegerField()
 ```

-You may confirm the existence of values in the database:
+You may create new or retrieve existing model instances with the `ensure`
+function. `ensure` accepts either dictionaries or model instances.

 ```python
 my_models = TestModel.objects.ensure([{